Getting Married In A Year? You Need To Save $2300 A Month To Afford An “Average” Wedding

 Based on their rates for 2018/2019, 10 hours of actual day coverage, with all good images edited, and 60 4R prints returned: $3,800.

 This is where it can get really expensive, especially if you use fresh flowers.
+I mean, just look at this gorgeous bouquet by Bloomen.

 Because Grand Copthorne’s package already comes with flowers for the stage, VIP table, and reception tables.
 We just need to get the bare minimum in order to make this budget wedding work.